utdata/icj-class/static-apps/static-03-loops.md

 When the page refreshes you should see "Queen Anne's Revenge" show up.

+"pirates" is the name of the file. "ships" is the name of the array. "[0]" is the order of the item, and we want the first one.
+Remember JavaScript starts counting at zero. "ship_name" is the object we are pulling from the item.

 Now go back and change the number to `[1]` instead of `[0]` and save it.
 What do you think the result will be?
 Go back look at the page and see.
 After you've seen the change, you can go ahead and remove the H3 and contents, as we don't need it here.
 I just wanted to show how it works.

 So now we have a list of pirate ships in our project "context" and can build a cool list of them.
 That is next.